Saad-Alwazrah/GlowUp/README.md

 # 👥 Tasks or Division of Members in the Project

-- **Lamees Al-Amri** – Led UI/UX design using Figma, designed user flow, styled and programed the light/dark theme.
+- **Lamees Al Amri** – Led UI/UX design using Figma, designed user flow, styled and programed the light/dark theme.
-- **Solaiman Al-Dokhail** – Focused on backend logic,
+- **Solaiman Al Dokhail** – Focused on backend logic,
-- **Saad Al-Mutairi** – Login, sign in and form validation.
+- **Saad Al Wazrah** – Focused on the frontends of the application .
 - **All Members** – Collaborated on Flutter development, building out core screens, connecting UI to logic, and refining the app's performance.